izakpavel/izakpavel.github.io/_posts/2020-01-12-animating-complex-shapes-in-swiftui.markdown

 {% endhighlight %}

 Notice that I have created a single property called `cornerRadius` that is being set or read from `animatableData` setter and getter.
-That is enough for SwiftUI to perform the animation whenever we change the corner radius
+That is enough for SwiftUI to perform the animation whenever we change the corner radius.

+Lets test it within dumb demo view:

 {% highlight swift %}
-TODO example of view with animation
+struct AnimationDemoView: View {
+    @State var cornerRadius: CGFloat = 0.0

+    var body: some View {
+        CoutOutRectangle(cornerRadius: self.cornerRadius)
+            .fill(Color.green)
+            .onAppear{
+                withAnimation (Animation.easeOut(duration: 0.4).repeatForever(autoreverses: true)){
+                    self.cornerRadius = 20.0
+                }
+            }
+    }
+}

 {% endhighlight %}

-[rectangle example animation]
+It works!

+![rectangle]

 ## AnimatablePair

-In the case things are more complicated and we need to animate the shape according to two values, we can utilize `AnimatablePair<T>` type.
+Now, in the case things are more complicated and we need to animate the shape according to two values, we can utilize `AnimatablePair<T>` type.
 Here the only obstacle is to define the right getter and setter to pass data between our control properties and values stored in AnimatablePair.

 As a example, we will build a wedge shape that can be used to compose pie charts.
 The wedge has two main properties - `angleOffset` and `wedgeWidth` that we both want to be animatable.
 The best explanation of both properties gives following illustration:

-And the resulting code is here, note how AnimatablePair first and second values are being mapped to our properties.
+And the resulting code is here.
+Note how AnimatablePair`s first and second values are being mapped to our properties.

 {% highlight swift %}
 struct WedgeShape: Shape {